Category: FGWM Solidarity

 Violations: union busting, lack of safety at work

 Brands: Beistegui Hermanos S.A.
 (BH, bicycles, Spain), FIV Edoardo Bianchi S.p.A.
-(Bianchi, bicycles, Italy), Wilson Sporting Goods Company (USA), among others.
+(Bianchi, bicycles, Italy), Wilson Sporting Goods Company (USA), Mizuno (Japan), among others.

 Workers organised with the Federation of General Workers Myanmar (FGWM) report about severe problems and labour rights violations at Very Impressive Prospect (VIP) factory.
 Established in 1982, VIP focuses “on the development of carbon fiber composites and also provide[s] comprehensive manufacturing services for well-known brands among the world“. (vipsports.com.tw) It has its headquarter in Taichung City (Taiwan).
 In this report the allegations focus on the VIP factory in Shwe Pyi Thar Industrial Zone 3, Yangon Region (Myanmar), where around 2 800 workers produce mostly sports equipment for brands such as the Wilson Sporting Goods Company (USA), BH bicycles (Spain) and Bianchi bicycles (Italy).